donovanh/donovanh.github.com/_posts/2016-06-09-what-i-provide.markdown

 published: true
 ---

-This is the second exercise in Seth Godin's Freelance course, follow on from the [Who Am I?](/blog/who-am-i/).
+This is the second exercise in Seth Godin's Freelance course, follow on from [Who Am I?](/blog/who-am-i/)

 In this post I'll answer questions around what I provide.